 How to Get Real Estate Listings & Seller Leads (11 Proven Strategies)

 If there's one thing real estate agents need to run a successful business, it's clients.
 As the real estate market ebbs and flows, it can be difficult to find new listings.
-Even though the 2022 real estate market is a seller's market, the remarkably low inventory has made it difficult for even highly experienced and successful agents to find consistent listings.
+In the first half of 2022, the US real estate industry has experienced a seller's market.
+Low housing inventory has made it difficult for even highly experienced listing agents to consistently secure new listings.

 To help you get more real estate listings, we're going to cover 11 of the most impactful strategies for finding seller leads, nurturing and building relationships, and ultimately converting them into sales.
 Here's what we'll discuss: